mansab/github-cctray/README.md

 ### Authentication Token

-To authenticate with Github API, the app needs a `token`, it can be provided by **either** of the following methods
+To authenticate with Github API, the app needs a `token`, it can be provided by **either** of the following methods:

 #### Github Personal Access Token
 * [FGPAT (recommended) or PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 * Read-Only access to Actions (Workflows, workflow runs and artifacts) required for Private repos.